Charge Transfer and $dd$ excitations in AgF$_{2}$: Methods

 \subsection{Optical spectroscopy}

 The optical response of polished pressed powder AgF$_2$ samples was measured by combining infrared reflectivity and ellipsometry.
-The sample was installed in an UHV helium flow cryostat and data was recorded at selected temperatures from room temperature down to 8~K. The cryostat is designed to maintain a high position stability of the mounted sample, thus enabling a continuous measurement as the sample is cooled down to low temperatures without further alignment.
+The sample was installed in an UHV helium flow cryostat and data was recorded at selected temperatures from room temperature down to 8~K. The cryostat is designed to maintain a high position stability of the mounted sample during cooldown.
 Measurements were obtained using a near normal incident reflectivity setup in a Bruker Vertex 70V Fourier transform infrared (FTIR) spectrometer in the photon energy range of approximately 3.5~meV to 0.6~eV.
 Calibration spectra were obtained by measuring a gold layer deposited on top of the sample using in-situ thermal evaporation.
 In the photon energy range of 0.5~eV to 3.5 eV the complex dielectric function was determined using a Woollam VASE\textsuperscript{\textregistered} spectroscopic ellipsometer.
 The ratios of the reflection coefficients for $p$ and $s$ polarized light $\rho=r_p/r_s$, were measured at incident angles of 61$^{\circ}$ and 63$^{\circ}$ (See Appendix~\ref{sec:app2}).

 The optical conductivity was calculated directly from the pseudo-dielectric function using two sets of ellipsometry data at two different angles of incidence.
-In addition, we have fitted the ellipsometry parameters, $\Psi_{ellip}$ and $\Delta_{ellip}$ to the Drude-Lorentz parametrization to obtain boundaries for our confidence in the optical conductivity spectra.
+In addition, we have fitted the ellipsometry parameters, $\Psi_{\mathrm{ellip}}$ and $\Delta_{\mathrm{ellip}}$ to the Drude-Lorentz parametrization to obtain boundaries for our confidence in the optical conductivity spectra.
 We have used the far-IR reflectivity data to obtain the contribution of phonons to the spectra.
 The fit to the lowest energy phonon at about 30 cm$^{-1}$ along with the fit to the ensemble of all far infrared (FIR) phonons were used to extrapolate the reflectivity to zero frequency.
 The frequency and temperature dependence of the real part of the optical conductivity will be discussed in section~\ref{sec:results}.